wdevore/Ranger-Beta/examples/basic_font/readme.md

 ## Text
 To render text we make draw element calls using the group offsets.
 For example, to render "Hello", this would require 5 draw calls.
 Each call would translate each character based on an accumulating offset, otherwise each char would appear on top of the other.

+When a Static Text Node is created we calc as much as possible up front, for example, for each character we get the offset and save it in a static array.
+This saves a lookup and we simply iterate the array when drawing.